HHHHDDDDANU/Sbeam/items/report.md

 \- A list of game will be loaded to the game list RecyclerView in game list tab.

 \- This is implemented by reading data from firebase database and load it into the game list	RecyclerView.

+\- When the there is a data change happened, the data loaded would also be updatad.

 **4.** **[Search]**.
 Enable user to search (filter) for games under different condition